 236. Just recieved from Jim Downes another fabulous model 7011.
 See item 88 for complete details.
 I have sold so many of this model along with his 7612, 5 wt that, honestly, I've lost track.
 They are amazing rods; made every buyer a devout follower.
 This one with a walnut insert and super handsome.
 1450.

 247. Gary Howells.
 Hollow Built, 7 1/2', 2/2, 3 1/4 oz.., 5 wt.
 Serial number 4704.
-5 1/2" reverse half wells grip, all cork reel seat with aluminum knurled slidiing band and bakelite appointed end cap.
+5 1/2" reverse half wells grip, all cork reel seat with aluminum knurled sliding band and bakelite appointed end cap.
 Beautiful varnish over caramel colored cane, brown silks double wrapped and tipped yellow and expected wrapped ferrules.
 Medium dry fly action.
 Original owner's name to the fully detailed perfect condition tube label and original red bag.
-Rod is in excellent condition suffering gentle use only. $2500.
+Rod is in excellent condition suffering gentle use only.
+Doubt you will find another Howells in this format at $2750.

 The Following represents a fine group of Jeff Wagner Rods from his Signature Series.
 J.D.
 Wagner Rod Company --